West Neighbourhood House is a multi-service neighbourhood centre that has been serving downtown west Toronto since 1912.

 We are a secular, non-profit, registered charity that works with the community to address critical issues through personal and social change.
 With our neighbours, West Neighbourhood House strives to find solutions rooted in community strengths, collaboration, local impact and equitable public policy.

-We do this through offering a broad range of community-based social service programs for people of all ages, supporting families and individuals to address personal problems, and/or create opportunities for personal growth.
+We do all this through offering a broad range of community-based social service programs for people of all ages and backgrounds, supporting families and individuals to address personal problems, and/or create opportunities for personal growth.

 We are governed by a 15-member Board of Directors, elected by our voting membership.
 Learn more about our membership here.

 Community development, collaboration and change are interwoven in what we do.
-We help people work together and with West Neighbourhood House to find local solutions and change laws, government programs, social attitudes and other external factors that create barriers.
+We help people work together to find local solutions and change laws, government programs, social attitudes and other external factors that create barriers.

 Learn more about our community development, public policy and advocacy work here.

-We operate out of six locations, and cover a catchment area from Lake Ontario in the south to Bloor street in the north, Bathurst Street in the east to Roncesvalle Avenue in the west.
+We operate out of seven locations, and cover a catchment area from Bloor street in the north to Lake Ontario in the south, Bathurst Street in the east and Roncesvalles Avenue in the west.
 Most of our programs provide services for people living in these areas; however there are some exceptions.

 Learn more about our locations here, and please view each program’s individual page to find out about their specific catchment area.